SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 <a id="GEfM-clean-transcript"></a><a id="cleanTrans"></a>Keep the transcript clean:

-6. <a id="GEfM-no-oneboxes"></a><a id="noBoxes"></a>Keep oneboxed images to a minimum.
+6. <a id="GEfM-no-oneboxes"></a><a id="noBoxes"></a>Keep oneboxed images out of our transcript.
-   We wish to keep the room civil and mostly on topic, but that does not mean you can't have a little tasteful fun too.
-At any of the room owner's discretion, images may be moved to trash at anytime without warning, such decisions are final.
-Obviously, offensive and NSFW images are grounds for being kicked and moderator intervention.
+   We wish to keep the room civil and mostly on topic, but that does not mean you can't have a little tasteful fun too by linking to an image.
+At any of the room owner's discretion, accidently one-boxed images may be moved to trash at anytime without warning, such decisions are final.
+Obviously, (linking to) offensive and NSFW images are grounds for being kicked and moderator intervention.
 7. <a id="GEfM-not-noisy"></a>Please refrain from using [oneboxes](https://chat.stackoverflow.com/faq#formatting)/noisy formatting.
    When posting a URL, use link syntax to make the link flow with the text,